Jbleezy/BO2-Reimagined/README.md

 * Moved challenge medals and tablet icon above health bar and zone name
 * Added attachment name on HUD for upgraded attachment weapons
 * Increased volume of crafting sound and item pick up sound
-* Can collect souls in The Crazy Place after upgrading a staff to recharge it (fills 5% of max ammo per soul)
+* Staff chargers can collect souls after upgrading a staff to recharge it (fills 5% of max ammo per soul)
-* Can no longer collect souls in The Crazy Place from staff kills
+* Staff chargers no longer collect souls from staff kills
-* Picking up a staff in The Crazy Place while holding a staff places the other staff in The Crazy Place
+* Inserting a staff into the staff chargers requires player's current weapon to be the staff
-* Insterting a staff in The Crazy Place requires player's current weapon to be the staff
+* Picking up a staff from the staff chargers while holding a staff inserts the other staff into its staff charger
 * Added player spawn points in The Crazy Place area
 * Moved player spawn point in the Workshop area from the Workshop Upstairs zone to the Workshop Downstairs zone
 * Moved player spawn point in the Generator 3 area to be closer to the area